 The table is mostly used for retrieving and comparing data.
 The retrieval call will always pass in TypeId as parameter.
 The system now performs an index scan for 1 partition (1 scan count).
 For data comparison, an index seek is performed for a unique value under 1 partition only.
 Data compression reduced I/O reads by 50%.

 In the past, data extraction and comparison scanned through all the partitions generating excessive I/O calls, but we did not need to worry about continuously backing up older partitions as they were already flagged as read-only and backed up.

 With this exercise we have effectively increased performance at the expense of maintenance.
 Well worth the change.

 It turned out that the issue was not Hyper Threading related, but a Bios misconfiguration instead.
 This is an excerpt of his blog post:

-We were able to tune the offending processes and go from 85% sustained CPU utilization to almost nil.
+With the steps above we were able to tune the offending processes and go from 85% sustained CPU utilization to almost nil.